 Publication Ethics & Malpractice Statement

 The publication ethics and publication malpractice statement of the journal, Indian Research Journal of Extension Education (IRJEE) is mainly based on the Code of Conduct and Best-Practice Guidelines for Journal Editors (Committee on Publication Ethics, 2011).
 As such, this journal follows the COPE Code of Conduct and Best Practice Guidelines for Journal Editors and the Code of Conduct for Journal Publishers.
-It is expected of authors, reviewers and editors that they follow the best-practice guidelines on ethical behaviour contained therein
+It is expected of authors, reviewers and editors that they follow the best-practice guidelines on ethical behaviour contained therein.

 EDITORS' RESPONSIBILITIES